 When you make this easy recipe for chicken dog treats, here are a few notes to keep in mind:

 You can substitute oat flour for brown rice flour.
-You can make your own oat flour by placing uncooked rolled oats in a food processor and processing until the ground oats have a flour consistency.
+You can make oat flour by placing uncooked rolled oats in a food processor and processing until the ground oats have a flour consistency.

 Equipment Needed

 You probably have most of the kitchen items you need to make these chicken treats for dogs.
-You can use any cookie cutter of your choice but cute cookie cutters, dog cookie cutters, or ones shaped like dog bones give these treats a fun look.
+You can use any cookie cutter of your choice but Cookie Cutters for Dog Treats give them a fun look.

 How to Make Chicken Dog Treats

+These are the recipe steps and photos of making the treats.
+I hope they help you make this recipe!
 You can scroll down to the bottom of this article for a printable recipe card.

 - Combine flour, chicken, and sweet potato in a large bowl.